 Overall, the first stage serves as a warm-up for subsequent optimization, focusing on producing visually coherent outputs and enhancing the generation quality.

 \rparagraph{Stage 2: Reinforcement Learning for Visual Planning} Building on Stage 1, where the model is initialized with random trajectories, it acquires the effective exploration capability.
 This property is essential for RL, as it ensures coverage over all possible transitions and prevents collapse to suboptimal behaviors.
 Stage 2 then leverages this ability to simulate the outcomes of potential actions by generating the next visual state and guiding the model to effectively do the planning.
 During this stage, the RL algorithm provides feedback and rewards based on the correctness of the simulated actions, gradually enabling the model to learn effective visual planning.
-Specifically, given an input prefix \( v_{\leq i} \), the behavior model \(\pi_{\theta_{\text{old}}}\) samples a group of \( G \) candidate responses \( \{\hat{v}_{i+1}^{(1)}, \ldots, \hat{v}_{i+1}^{(G)}\} \).
-Each response represents a hypothetical visual state corresponding to a planned action \( a_{i}^{(k)} \) at time step $i$.
-To interpret these transitions, we employ a rule-based parsing function that maps pairs of visual states $(v_i, \hat{v}_{i+1}^{(k)})$ to discrete actions.
-The candidate response is then scored using a composite reward function \( r(v_i, \hat{v}_{i+1}^{(k)}) \), which quantifies whether the generated visual state represents meaningful progress toward the goal state.
-The reward design is described in detail in the next paragraph.